UNSW-CEEM/nempy/README.md

 ## Future support and maintenance
 Planning to continue support and maintenance for Nempy after the PhD project is complete is currently underway.
-If Nempy is useful to your work, research, or business, please reach out and inform us so we can consider your Nempy use case and needs in our planning.
+If Nempy is useful to your work, research, or business, please reach out and inform us so we can consider your use case and needs.

 ### Reporting issues
 Issues with Nempy can be reported via the issues register (https://github.com/UNSW-CEEM/nempy/issues), issues submissions do not need to adhere to any particular format.